faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

     Revisited](https://scholarship.law.duke.edu/faculty_scholarship/2174/) by
     Samuel Buell).

     Smith may have used John C. Bennett's services or he or someone in Nauvoo perhaps learned to perform abortions from him (see Hale's LDS apologetic/scholarly perspective [here](http://mormonpolygamydocuments.org/abortions/)).
-Evidence supports the fact that Bennett was practicing abortion and that he could cover up a trail of philandery using it.
+According to [Hyrum Smith's affidavit](https://www.josephsmithpapers.org/paper-summary/times-and-seasons-1-august-1842/8), several females testified under oath that "he would give them medicine to produce abortions, providing they should become pregnant."
 Sarah Pratt claimed Bennett practiced abortion on some of Joseph Smith's plural wives, but most LDS scholars discount her testimony due to possible exaggeration and inconsistencies in it.
 It is important to note that Bennett was only around Joseph Smith for [some of the time he was engaged in plural marriage](https://lecturesondoubt.com/2019/03/27/top-6-exmormon-myths/), but as explained above, abortions were not always conducted by physicians, and it's possible Bennett trained others in the practice before his departure.

     Some LDS scholars also discount the abortion hypothesis because, they say, it would make Joseph look hypocritical since he taught that celestial marriage was for the purpose of raising up seed.
 However, given his sealing to a 7 month pregnant woman, Zina Diantha Huntington Jacobs, it is reasonable to suggest that raising up seed was not always an immediate concern in his practice of polygamy.